 The appeal of Corfu never diminishes.
 Overlooked by Mount Pantokrator it is one of the greenest islands in Greece, if not the Mediterranean.
 The island is covered in trees – cypress, olive, lemon and orange.
 There are beautiful coves of azure blue water and fine sandy beaches as well as some of shingle and pebble.
 Whilst some parts of the island are now well developed, Shearwater Travel focuses on the more low key areas, where the authentic life of the Greek island can still be seen.
 There are miles upon miles of paths and lanes for walkers.
 The Corfu Trail runs the length of the island and can be done as one long walking tour (150km) or you can do some day walks featuring parts of the trail.
 There are excellent maps and walking guides available.
 Corfu has a fantastic array of accommodation.
-Many choose to stay in self catered accommodation – luxury villas with pools (staffed if you wish), fishermen’s cottages, character houses and apartments.
+Many choose to stay in self-catered accommodation – luxury villas with pools (staffed if you wish), fishermen’s cottages, traditional houses and apartments.
 Others choose family run hotels, stylish luxury boutique hotels or luxury resorts.

 Kefalonia is the largest of the Ionian islands and a car is advised to explore and discover all the island has to offer.
 Its highest point, Mount Aenos is covered in trees – pine, cypress and olive and there are plenty of authentic Greek villages.
 Picturesque headlands, spectacular coves and sandy beaches, Kefalonia has it all.
 It even has an underground lake and a number of caves where you can see dramatic stalactites and stalagmites.
 At the end of a day spent exploring the island you can settle down to enjoy a glass of delicious locally grown Robola wine.
 There are walking trails all over the island and a map and walking guide book are available.
 In the north there are three good loops around Fiskardo.